DanielBMarkham/Info-Ops/manuscript/chapter6.md

 Yep.
 That's right.
 I worked on a secret bom for the Defense Department.
 The bom I worked on involved green beans.

+{blurb, class: information}

 ### Did you get it?

 Temporal indicators finish up our tagging system.
-Now we can take any bit of information from anywhere and tag and sort it to use in making good conversations happen.
+Now we can take any bit of information from anywhere and tag and sort it to use in making good conversations happen so that we can build the right things.

 {/blurb}